 The visa situation in Bali is extremely simple if you are only visiting for a short period of time.
-When you arrive in the airport in Denpasar, you will go through immigration and be issued a 30 day tourist visa.
+When you arrive in the airport in Denpasar, you will go through immigration and are automatically issued a 30 day tourist visa.
+You DO NOT have to go through the “Visa on Arrival” line.
 This allows you to stay in Bali for up to 30 days and is now FREE for the following countries:

 -United States, Canada, Japan, South Korea, China, Russia, Brunei, Laos, Peru, Cambodia, Macao SAR, Phillipines, Chile, Malaysia, Singapore, Ecuador, Morocco, Vietnam, Hong Kong SAR, Myanmar, Thailand, Austria, Qatar, Hungary, Bahrain, Italy, Belgium, South Africa, Kuwait, Chech Republic, Mexico, Spain, China, Netherlands, Sweden, Denmark, New Zealand, Switzerland, Finland, Norway, UAE, France, Germany, Oman, Poland, United Kingdom. *Please note Australia is not listed here.